and101101/Custom_Dropdown/README.md

  To add another dropdown:

-    1. In the '.Qcontainer' div add another '.TxtIn' block (as seen in the html file):
+    1. In the '.Qcontainer' div add another '.TxtIn' block with all the embedded divs (as seen in the html file):

     2. In the CustomDropdown.js:
       a. add another item in the buttonsArr[] and contentArr[]